 Do you ever find yourself making a bad decision, but shrugging it off while telling yourself "it's not a big deal?"
 If you’re like me, you probably use the line "it's fine" before moving on.

 It actually happened again the other day at the park.
-While squeezing all my 200 pounds of pure man through the tiny children's tunnel on the playground, a little piece of paper fell out of my pocket.
+While squeezing my 200 pounds of adult male through the tiny children's tunnel on the playground, a little piece of paper fell out of my pocket.

 It was small, barely bigger than a quarter.
 At first I used the "it's fine" mantra, and continued on.
 After all, I had to hurry to the big twisting slide that I needed to shove myself down before Norah tumbled down ahead of me.

 Over the next few minutes I kept thinking about that little piece of paper, and a quote from James Clear: